Active Directory Federation Services

 In the Configure Identifiers tab, add

-In the last tab, make sure to check Configure claims issuance policy for
+last tab, make sure to check Configure claims issuance policy for this

 In the new pop-up, add a rule with the rule type, Send LDAP Attributes as Claims.
 In the table on the left side (LDAP attribute), select Email Addresses.
 Then, in the table on the right side (Outgoing claim type), select Name ID.